-How to store private keys and mnemonic seed
+How to securely store private keys and mnemonic seed

 Entering the world of crypto might seem complicated and twisted at first, but as soon as you understand the basics, there is nothing to be afraid of.
 In this article, we will present you with the most important things you need to know about protecting your wallet through the safe storage of the most private information every crypto enthusiast has: the seed phrase and private keys.